huggingface/blog/starcoder2.md

 - [StarCoder2-7B](https://huggingface.co/bigcode/starcoder2-7b) was trained on 17 programming languages from The Stack v2 on 3.5+ trillion tokens.
 - [StarCoder2-15B](https://huggingface.co/bigcode/starcoder2-15b) was trained on 600+ programming languages from The Stack v2 on 4+ trillion tokens.

-StarCoder2-15B is the best in it's size class and matching 33B+ models in many instances and StarCoder2-3B matches the performance of StarCoder1-15B:
+StarCoder2-15B is the best in its size class and matches 33B+ models on many evaluations.
+StarCoder2-3B matches the performance of StarCoder1-15B:

 <div class="flex items-center justify-center">
 <img src="https://huggingface.co/datasets/bigcode/admin/resolve/main/sc2-evals.png" alt="StarCoder2 Evaluation">